-SQL Type Python Type Comments SQL.DATE DateTime instance or datetime.date instance or a tuple (year, month, day) or String or a ticks value as Python number While you should use DateTime instances, the module also accepts Python datetime.date instances, ticks (Python numbers indicating the number of seconds since the Unix Epoch; these are converted to local time and then stored in the database) and tuples (year, month, day) on input.
+SQL Type Python Type Comments SQL.DOUBLE converted to a Python float the usual truncations.
+SQL.DATE DateTime instance or datetime.date instance or a tuple (year, month, day) or String or a ticks value as Python number While you should use DateTime instances, the module also accepts Python datetime.date instances, ticks (Python numbers indicating the number of seconds since the Unix Epoch; these are converted to local time and then stored in the database) and tuples (year,month,day) on input.
 SQL.TIME DateTimeDelta instance or datetime.time instance or a tuple (hour, minute, second) or String or a tocks value as Python number While you should use DateTimeDelta instances, the module also accepts Python datetime.time instances, tocks (Python numbers indicating the number of seconds since 0:00:00.00) and tuples (hour, minute, second) on input.
+Seconds are rounded to the nearest nanosecond in order to avoid issues with float second values which sometimes cannot be represented with full accuracy.
 SQL.TIMESTAMP DateTime instance or datetime.datetime instance or datetime.date instance or a tuple (year,month,day, hour,minute,second) or String or a ticks value as Python number While you should use DateTime instances, the module also accepts Python datetime.datetime instances, datetime.date instances (the time part is then set to 00:00:00), ticks (Python numbers indicating the number of seconds since the epoch; these are converted to local time and then stored in the database) and tuples (year,month,day, hour,minute,second) on input.
+Seconds are rounded according to the setting of the .timestampresolution setting, which defines the resolution of the timestamps in nanoseconds. mxODBC will round the timestamp's second value to the nearest nanosecond fraction defined by this setting in order to avoid issues with float second values which sometimes cannot be represented with full accuracy.
+If not set, the .timestampresolution attribute defaults to 1 nanosecond, so rounding usually is done to the nearest nanosecond, which is also the smallest fraction supported by the ODBC standard.

-Any nullable column None The Python None singleton is converted to the special SQL NULL value.
+SQL Type Python Type Comments Any nullable column None The Python None singleton is converted to the special SQL NULL value.
 Unsupported Type String or stringified object Input binding to these columns is done via strings (or stringified versions of the input data).
+Note that for mxDateTime input objects, seconds rounding is applied just like for SQL.TIMESTAMP SQL types.

-8.3 Python Type Input Binding
+8.4 Python Type Input Binding